 Sounds crazy but it is true the cheapest smartphone in India was launched today at a very affordable price point of Rs.
 251. The smartphone is made by a Noida based company Ringing Bells which is not much known in the smartphone arena.

-Ringing Bells is founded in 2015 and the company has got probably the largest subsidy from the government if they plan to sell the smartphone at just Rs.
+Ringing Bells were founded in 2015, and the company has got probably the most substantial subsidy from the government if they plan to sell the smartphone at just Rs.
 251. The cost of assembling the device in India will exceed Rs.
-2000 at least as per the industry analyst so it is mostly subsidized as claims the Ringing bells in it’s two full page ad in Times of India.
+2000 at least as per the industry analyst, so it is mostly subsidized as claims the Ringing bells in it’s two full page ad in Times of India.

 The smartphone is not only India’s most affordable smartphone but also is the cheapest smartphone in the world.
 Chinese may have become jealous at least seeing the sub $4 pricing on the new Freedom 251.

 Earlier it was rumored to be priced at Rs.
 500 but later on we got a confirmation that the smartphone is priced at Rs 251.
 The smartphone will get unveiled today by Dr. Murli Manohar Joshi in Noida.

 The Freedom 251 bookings will start from 18th February at 6 am and will continue till 21st February at 8.00 PM.
 Unfortunately, the smartphone deliveries will happen in June which is quite a long period of waiting.

 The link to book the smartphone is not yet shared, but we will update the article as we get the update link to book the mobile.
 We will also book one of the freedom 251 to see how it works.